Our website uses cookies for statistical purposes.

 4. Taxation: a limited liability company in Hong Kong enjoys a low corporate tax regime, as detailed below by our tax lawyers.

-If you need help applying for an investment visa in Hong Kong, our team of lawyers can help you.
+If you need help applying for an investment visa in Hong Kong to open a private or public company our team of lawyers can help you.

 Sole proprietorships and partnerships in Hong Kong